musaubrian/rgn/README.md

 go build
 ```
+4.
-4. Move the binary to a directory in your system's PATH (e.g., /usr/local/bin)
+   a) Move the binary to a directory in your system's PATH (e.g., /usr/local/bin)
 or add the current directory to your PATH environment variable.
  OR just run the generated executable
  ```bash